Lorejz/music_service_api/README.md

 ## Files in the main folder

 - database_model: it is the database model used in the project.
-- MusicStreamingAPI: ruby on rails API.
+- MusicStreamAPI: ruby on rails API.